We are a pet-friendly agency

 In some extreme cases, owners are forced to give up their pets or else face becoming homeless.
 As a pet-friendly agent we try to do our best to accommodate owners and their pets.

-Please remember that we can only help when a landlord has agreed to allow pets to be kept at their property.
+Please remember that we can only help when a property is suited to pets and the landlord has agreed to allow pets.

-Landlords may exclude certain types of pet so always ask at your first opportunity so as not to be disappointed.
+Landlords may exclude certain types of pet so always ask at your first opportunity so you are not disappointed.

 Our Pet Policy